Loading video, please wait...

 ICCHS is a nationally and internationally important research grouping which specialises in interdisciplinary research and consultancy in the area of cultural heritage studies.

-ICCHS is a nationally and internationally important centre for interdisciplinary research and consultancy into museum, heritage and gallery studies.
+ICCHS is located primarily in the School of Arts and Cultures but also draws together staff from across a whole range of disciplines within Newcastle University.
 Its staff members are renowned experts who have published widely on a uniquely diverse range of research interests and have undertaken important consultancy and engagement projects.

 We have a thriving postgraduate research community and welcome applications from prospective students to our research degrees.
 You can also learn about some of the research resources we use and see profiles of our PhD students.

 The Centre's key research themes are currently being revised.
 Check back soon for more information.